Spiritual Direction

 Do you offer mental health services?

-No. Spiritual direction isn't counseling or psychotherapy.
+No. Spiritual direction is not counseling or psychotherapy.

 What do I bring to a spiritual direction session?